What is Spinal Muscular Atrophy?

 In collaboration with researchers, nusinersen was developed by Ionis Pharmaceuticals and Biogen Idec which have run clinical trials with infants and children affected by SMA Types 1, 2 or 3.
 There have not yet been any clinical trials of nusinersen with anyone with SMA Type 4.
 On June 1st 2017, the European Commission (EC) approved nusinersen for marketing under its brand name SpinrazaTM as a treatment for those with 5q SMA17.
 Following any EC marketing approval it’s up to each country to decide who can be prescribed the drug.

-Currently in the UK, nusinersen is only available if the medical team and family agree that an infant with SMA Type 1 is eligible and may potentially benefit from the treatment.
-This is possible in Scotland via the NHS and in the rest of the UK via what is called an Expanded Access Programme (EAP).
+Currently in the UK, nusinersen is only available in Scotland if the medical team and family agree that an infant with SMA Type 1 is eligible and may potentially benefit from the treatment.

 To find out more about how nusinersen works, the clinical trial results and what stage access has reached in the UK, please explore this section of our website.